The Manhattan Transfer: Substitutes and fourth line-up

 Original member Pat Rosalia died from cancer in July 2011.

 In 2011, while receiving treatment for Hodgkin's lymphoma, Cheryl Bentyne was replaced on stage for eight months by the soprano Margaret Dorn; Dorn replaced her again December 2013 (followed by Katie Campbell in early 2014) while Bentyne underwent further treatment.
 Tim Hauser was absent from the stage in 2013 and early 2014 as he recovered from spinal surgery; he was replaced on stage by bass/baritone Trist Curless of the a cappella group m-pact.

 In September 2013, one of the original members of the group, Erin Dickins, started a Kickstarter campaign to re-record "Java Jive" with the surviving original members.
 It featured Tim Hauser's scat musings, as well as a vocal arrangement by Marty Nelson, sung by Dickins, Nelson, Hauser and Gene Pistilli.
-The project was successfully funded on October 9, 2013 and released on the CD Java Jive on Dot Time Records.
+The project was successfully funded on October 9, 2013, and released on the CD Java Jive on Dot Time Records.

 Tim Hauser died of cardiac arrest on October 16, 2014.
 Following Hauser's death, the group announced Curless would replace him.

 Gene Pistilli died on December 26, 2017.

+Retirement and final concert

+The Manhattan Transfer performed their final concert on December 15, 2023, at the Walt Disney Concert Hall in Los Angeles.